ustcdj/Finding_Donors/README.md

 4. hours-per-week: the more hours per week, the more capital gain possibly
 5. education-num: the more years education, the more capital gain possibly

 I also tried to train the model on the same training set, but with only the top five most important features.
-The reduced model has an accuracy score of .83 and F-score of .68, 3.2% less accuracy, and 7.7% less F-score compared to full model.
+The reduced model has an accuracy score of .83 and F-score of .68, 3.2% less accuracy, and 7.7% less F-score compared to the full model.
 If shorter training time is preferred, I'd consider using the reduced model.

 <img src="images/featureImportance.jpg" width=800>